Non-Human Identity Anomaly Detection: Securing the Modern Digital Landscape

 • Geographic Location: Monitoring the geographic origin of NHI requests can reveal suspicious activity.
 If a bot typically operates from a specific region but suddenly starts making requests from a different country, it could indicate a compromised identity.

 • Temporal Analysis: Analyzing activity patterns over time can highlight anomalies related to timing.
-For instance, if an AI agent usually performs tasks during business hours but starts running processes late at night, it warrants investigation.
+For instance, if an ai agent usually performs tasks during business hours but starts running processes late at night, it warrants investigation.

 • Resource Access Patterns: Tracking which resources an NHI accesses and how often can reveal unusual behavior.
 If a service account suddenly starts accessing sensitive databases it doesn't normally interact with, it's a red flag.

 Leveraging threat intelligence feeds can enhance anomaly detection by providing insights into known malicious actors and attack patterns.
 By cross-referencing NHI activity with threat intelligence data, organizations can identify potential threats more effectively.
+A threat intelligence feed is essentially a stream of data about current and emerging cyber threats, including indicators of compromise, attacker tactics, and known vulnerabilities.

-• IP Reputation: Checking the reputation of IP addresses associated with NHI requests can reveal suspicious activity.
-If an NHI is communicating with an IP address known for malicious activity, it's a strong indicator of compromise.
+• IP Reputation: Checking the reputation of ip addresses associated with NHI requests can reveal suspicious activity.
+If an NHI is communicating with an ip address known for malicious activity, it's a strong indicator of compromise.

 • Signature-Based Detection: Using signatures of known attacks can help identify specific threats targeting NHIs.
 For example, if an NHI is attempting to exploit a known vulnerability, signature-based detection can flag the activity.